HL7/davinci-pdex-formulary/input/pagecontent/index.md

     <li>
       <a href="https://jira.hl7.org/browse/FHIR-32178">FHIR-32178</a>:
       <p>
-        Added "Charge" to the <a href="CodeSystem-usdf-CopayOptionCS.html">usdf-CopayOptionCS</a> and the <a href="CodeSystem-usdf-CoinsuranceOptionCS.html">usdf-CoinsuranceOptionCS</a>code systems to handle drugs that consist of a charge, but are not subject to a deductible.
+        Added "charge" to the <a href="CodeSystem-usdf-CopayOptionCS.html">usdf-CopayOptionCS</a> and the <a href="CodeSystem-usdf-CoinsuranceOptionCS.html">usdf-CoinsuranceOptionCS</a>code systems to handle drugs that consist of a charge, but are not subject to a deductible.
       </p>
     </li>
     <li>